Benjamin-Barda/Active-Self-Learning/EXPERIMENTS.md

 * Pool-Based sampling
 * Membership query synthesis

-In this project we investigare Pool-Based sampling.
+In this project we investigare Pool-Based sampling but a ìn overview of the various methods [this article](https://www.datarobot.com/blog/active-learning-machine-learning/) might be a good starting point.

+## Our Approach

+Our Approach can be divided in two main steps.

+* Pretrain
+* Active learning loop

+### Pretrain